rinigus/osmscout-server/README.api.md

-# Adding support for OSM Scout Server into map client
+# API and adding support for OSM Scout Server

 ## General notes for developers